EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 #### 4.6.3.
 Usage & Maintenance

-For each change of the user's `settings.xml` file, placed on the folder `%USERPROFILE%\.m2`, a copy of the file that is replaced should be made and named with the following naming structure
+For each change of the user's `settings.xml` file, placed on the folder `~/.m2`, a copy of the file that is replaced should be made and named with the following naming structure

-    settings[{PROJECT}-{DATE}].xml
+    settings-{PROJECT}-{DATE}.xml

 The different parts in the above name structure, shall be replaced as explained next:

 > + **{PROJECT}** : The name of the project where the settings.xml file was used with, e.g. *sa3*
 > + **{DATE}** : The date of the change on the format yyyy-mm-dd, e.g. *2020-03-21*
 >
-> With the above examples, the settings.xml backup file name would be *settings[sa3-2020-03-21].xml*
+> With the above examples, the settings.xml backup file name would be *settings-sa3-2020-03-21.xml*

 If there's no need to have a user's `settings.xml` file, the last one in use should be backuped as explain above and then deleted.

-A `README.md` file must be stored on the folder `%USERPROFILE%\.m2` with a list a of all existing `settings.xml` file backups.
+A `README.md` file must be stored on the folder `~/.m2` with a list a of all existing `settings.xml` file backups.
 This list must include the context of each bacuped file usage.

 ### 4.7.
 Apache Tomcat